-Required by Legislation: No Required by City of Vincent Policy: Yes Consultation Period: 5 July 2016 - - 19 July 2016 Comments Received: Two submissions were received objecting to the development and the submissions are noted below.
-One of the objections received also included d a petition including four signatures.
+Consultation Period: 5 July 2016 - 19 July 2016 Comments Received: Two submissions were received objecting to the development an the submissions are noted below.
+One of the objections receive also included a petition including four signatures.

 A total of 34 letters were sent to owners and occupiers adjoining and adjacent to the property subject of this application and resulted in a response rate of 5.8%.